Steven Curtis Chapman

 Steven Curtis Chapman (born November 21, 1962) is an American contemporary Christian music singer, songwriter, record producer, actor, author, and social activist.

-Chapman began his career in the late 1980s as a songwriter and performer of contemporary Christian music and became the artist in Christian music with the most awards, releasing over 25 albums.
+Chapman began his career in the late 1980s as a songwriter and performer of contemporary Christian music and released over 25 albums.
 He has also won five Grammy Awards and 59 Gospel Music Association Dove Awards, more Dove awards than any other artist in history.
 His seven "Artist of the Year" Dove Awards are also an industry record.
 As of 2022, Chapman has sold more than 16 million albums and has 10 RIAA-certified Gold or Platinum albums.

 On July 27, 2024, he was invited to become a member of the Grand Ole Opry by Ricky Skaggs.

 Biography

 Steven Curtis Chapman was born to Judy and Herb Chapman in Paducah, Kentucky, on November 21, 1962.
 Steven's father is a guitar teacher and owns a music store in Paducah; Steven and his older brother Herb Jr. grew up playing the guitar and singing.

 After graduating from high school, Chapman enrolled as a pre-med student at Georgetown College in Kentucky.
-After several semesters he transferred to Anderson College in Anderson west of Muncie, Indiana for a short time but dropped out.
-He went to Nashville to pursue a career in music.
-While in Nashville he briefly attended Belmont University.
+After several semesters, he transferred to Anderson College for a short time but dropped out.
+He went to Nashville to pursue a career in music, briefly attending Belmont University.
 He began working at an Opryland USA music show in East Nashville while being involved in songwriting.
 In the 1980s, Chapman wrote a song called "Built to Last", which was recorded by prominent gospel group the Imperials.
 The success of the song landed him a songwriting deal with Sparrow Records; he rose to prominence there.
 By 2007, artists like Sandi Patty, Billy Dean, Glen Campbell, the Cathedral Quartet and Roger Whittaker had recorded Chapman's songs.

+Sparrow Era

 In 1987, Chapman released his first album, First Hand.
 The album included the song "Weak Days", which peaked at No. 2 on the Contemporary Christian Music chart.
 In 1988, he followed with his second album, Real Life Conversations, earning him four more hits including the No. 1 song "His Eyes".
 The song, which was co-written with James Isaac Elliott, earned the Contemporary Recorded Song of the Year award from the Gospel Music Association in 1989.
 In the same year, he also won a GMA Award for Songwriter of the Year.
 Next Chapman released more albums including More to This Life and For the Sake of the Call.
 These albums featured several No. 1 singles and were awarded several GMA Awards.
 The latter gave Chapman his first Grammy in the Best Pop Gospel Album category.
 These achievements strengthened his position in the Christian music scene.

+In 1992, Chapman made a successful shift into a more mainstream audience with his album The Great Adventure.
+The album garnered Chapman two more Grammys, for the album and for the title track video, again in gospel categories.